leedex-chain/leedex-ui/app/help/en/bots/spread.md

 * balance field: balance available to the bot for using in base & quote;
 * amount field: the amount of the asset, that is placed in the orders (absolute numbers if the value is chosen, or percentage of the balance if the balance % is chosen);
 * spread field: spread from the center price for every asset pair;
-* default price: the default price, if this isn’t a bitAsset;
+* default price: the default price, if this isn’t a gpAsset;
 * get a price from the market: sets if to take the price from the market or not;
 After starting the bot subscribes for a new block in the blockchain.
 Every time the new block is received it checks two orders: to buy and sell.